 15. I am not an Australian Citizen or Australian permanent resident.
 Can I apply to the academy?

 At this stage the academy is only accepting applications from Australian Citizens or holders of Australian Permanent Residency.
 If you don’t meet this requirement your application will not be considered at this stage.

 16. Will there be scholarships available?

 The Qantas Group Pilot Academy has developed a scholarship program that aims to remove barriers to entry and strengthen the industry by enhancing diversity in the pilot population.
-The first scholarships have already been granted to current students and the program will expand in 2020, offering various scholarships for Indigenous students and Women in Aviation.
+For more information on scholarships and when they will become available, visit Qantas Group Pilot Academy.

 17. When can I begin training?

-There are a number of courses planned throughout 2020 and 2021, and before completing the application form you will be asked to select a preferred commencement date based on availability.
+There are a number of courses planned in the coming months.
+Before completing the application form, you'll be asked to select a preferred commencement date based on availability.

 18. How do you get to the Academy at Toowoomba Wellcamp Airport?